nriley/brightness/README.md

 Two versions are included.
 Both require OS X 10.6 or later — but go back in the history and you’ll find versions that work with older OS X versions.

 `brightness.c` uses documented APIs.
 It works on internal laptop displays.
 It doesn’t work on older Apple external LCDs.
 I don’t know if it works on newer displays, such as Thunderbolt displays, because I don’t have any to test with.
-Unfortunately, one of the APIs used here is deprecated in OS X 10.9 with no replacement.
-If you care about being able to programmatically set display brightness, [file a bug](http://bugreport.apple.com/).

 `brightness.m` uses SPIs reverse-engineered from Displays System Preferences as of 2005.
 It does not work as of OS X 10.9, always returning 0 brightness, but does work on OS X 10.6.
 (I do not have any plans to update it nor any hardware with which to test, but contributions are welcome.)